-Whether defending clients in high-profile product liability cases or setting precedent in employment law matters, Mr. Blum is sought after for his litigation experience in complicated tort and commercial cases in both state and federal courts.
+Whether defending clients in high-profile product liability cases or setting precedent in business litigation matters, Joe is sought after for his litigation experience in complicated tort and commercial cases in both state and federal courts.
 He counsels clients in response to government investigations and subpoenas, and has secured multimillion-dollar verdicts for clients in national and international matters.
-Mr. Blum is also experienced in real estate-based matters including, leases, acquisition and development, easements and real estate-based lending.

-Mr. Blum was selected as one of Pennsylvania's Top Rated Lawyers for his excellence in employment, commercial litigation, and tort litigation, having achieved AV Preeminent Peer Review Ratings on Martindale-Hubbell.
-For his work in commercial litigation, labor and employment, and personal injury, Mr. Blum was also recognized as one of New Jersey's Top Rated Lawyers.
+Joe was selected as one of Pennsylvania's Top Rated Lawyers for his excellence in commercial litigation and tort litigation, having achieved AV Preeminent Peer Review Ratings on Martindale-Hubbell.
+For his work in commercial litigation, labor and employment and personal injury, Joe was also recognized as one of New Jersey's Top Rated Lawyers.

-A strong advocate for the National Kidney Foundation, Mr. Blum was recently named chair of the board of directors for the organization's chapter serving the Delaware Valley for the 2014-2016 term.
+A strong advocate for the National Kidney Foundation, Joe was named chair of the board of directors for the organization's chapter serving the Delaware Valley for the 2014-2016 term.
 The National Kidney Foundation serving the Delaware Valley supports kidney disease and transplant patients through research, patient support groups, educational programs and transportation reimbursement funds for low-income patients.

-Mr. Blum served as defense liaison counsel in a products liability matter in the Philadelphia Court of Common Pleas Mass Tort Program.
+Joe served as defense liaison counsel in a product liability matter in the Philadelphia Court of Common Pleas Mass Tort Program.

-A case in which Mr. Blum won enforcement of the arbitration provision of a contract on behalf of his client, an international furniture manufacturer and distributor, in a dispute with a former executive.
-Mr. Blum convinced a federal district court judge to set aside state law in favor of the Federal Arbitration Act, avoiding a court trial.
+In a case in which Joe won enforcement of the arbitration provision of a contract on behalf of his client, an international furniture manufacturer and distributor, in a dispute with a former executive, Joe convinced a federal district court judge to set aside state law in favor of the Federal Arbitration Act, avoiding a court trial.
 Nicholas L. Zammer v.
 Herman Miller, Inc., Civ.
 No. 10-922, 201 U.S. Dist.
 LEXIS 62220 (E.D.
 Pa.
 June 22, 2010).